 Martha Sherpa runs a tight ship.

-I initially impressed her when I produced some properly sliced ginger.
-She held up my translucent pieces to the other students — a maid sent to class by her boss and a 20 year old kid from Hong Kong going to school in Boston (though I suspect Cambridge) sent to Martha by his mother to make him more well-rounded — and nodded approvingly in my direction.
+I started strong.
+Our first task was to slice some ginger, and Martha used my translucent pieces as an example for the other students — a maid sent to class by her boss and a 20 year old kid from Hong Kong going to school in Boston sent to Martha by his mother to make him more well-rounded.
+She nodded approvingly in my direction.

 But then it was time to de-bone chickens.
 I butchered the thing.
-No, that’s not right: Butchers know how to do this, and I clearly didn’t.
-She just shook her head.
+No, that’s not right.
+Butchers know how to do this, and I clearly didn’t.
+Martha looked at my work and just shook her head.

 The poor battered bird was for a dish of steamed rice, shitake mushrooms, and chicken, one of five recipes we made in the day-long “Chinese Wok Cookery” class.
 Having recently inherited a wok when a friend moved, this seemed like a perfect topic, though Martha offers a range of courses in her Mongkok studio, from Chinese to Thai, from dim sum to dessert.